ChrisKjellqvist/chriskjellqvist.github.io/index.markdown

 for their Android applications.
 My biggest contribution was definitely in developing a testing service so that tests could be run faster.

-This was both my first real job (if you don't count camp counselor), and my first time developing with any expectation of quality or performance. it was a really great experience where I met people I still keep in touch with.

-I won't mention much of the test automation because it was all quite dry and standard.
 The challenging part of the summer was when I had to make the testing robot.
 The intent was to be able to have a testing slave that would be capable of running all the tests on all of the connected devices simultaneously.
 We used many devices for tests because they were